 CORE is excited to be a reseller of the digiCOACH Advanced Teacher Coaching Platform.
 They will be integrating digiCOACH into their work with districts and schools to strengthen instructional practice and improve outcomes for all students.
 Learn more about digiCOACH.

-Also consider participating in CORE’s Online Elementary Reading Academy, a facilitated online, asynchronous course that starts September 19.
+Also consider participating in CORE’s Online Elementary Reading Academy, a facilitated online, asynchronous course.
+A new courses starts April 30, 2020 and is being offered for a 35% discount to support remote professional learning during this time.
 The course teaches educators the essential components of reading instruction with clear and explicit models immediately applicable to the classroom.

 Check out these on-demand webinars, that you can view at your convenience: